enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 ![Manhattan plot showing variants significantly associated with SLE.](biocondutor-regulatory-genomics-workflow_files/figure-markdown_github/manhattan-1.png)

-We note here that genotyping arrays typically include a very small fraction of all possible SNPs in the human genome, and there is no guarantee that the *tag* SNPs on the array are the true casual SNPs (Bush and Moore 2012).
+We note here that genotyping arrays typically include a very small fraction of all possible SNPs in the human genome, and there is no guarantee that the *tag* SNPs on the array are the true casual SNPs \[42\].
 The alleles of other SNPs can be imputed from tag SNPs thanks to the structure of linkage disequilibrium (LD) blocks present in chromosomes.
 Thus, when linking variants to target genes in a real-world setting, it is important to take into consideration neighbouring SNPs that are in high LD and inherited with the tag SNPs.
-For simplicity, We will skip this LD expansion step and refer the reader to the Ensembl REST API (Yates et al. 2015; Ensembl 2017c), the Ensembl Linkage Disequilibrium Calculator (Ensembl 2017b) and the Bioconductor packages `trio` (Schwender et al. 2015) and `ldblock` (V. J. Carey 2017c) to perform this task.
+For simplicity, We will skip this LD expansion step and refer the reader to the Ensembl REST API \[43, 44\], the Ensembl Linkage Disequilibrium Calculator \[45\] and the Bioconductor packages `trio` \[46\] and `ldblock` \[47\] to perform this task.

 Annotation of coding and proximal SNPs to target genes
 ------------------------------------------------------

 In order to annotate these variants, We need a a `TxDb` object, a reference of where transcripts are located on the genome.
-We can build this using the `GenomicFeatutres` (Lawrence et al. 2013) package and annotation from GENCODE (which is the gene annotation used in our RNA-seq experiment):
+We can build this using the `GenomicFeatutres` \[48\] package and annotation from GENCODE (which is the gene annotation used in our RNA-seq experiment):

 ``` r
 library(GenomicFeatures)